awsdocs/amazon-s3-userguide/doc_source/list-obj-version-enabled-bucket.md

 # Listing objects in a versioning\-enabled bucket<a name="list-obj-version-enabled-bucket"></a>

 This section provides examples of listing object versions from a versioning\-enabled bucket\.
 Amazon S3 stores object version information in the *versions* subresource that is associated with the bucket\.
 For more information, see [Bucket configuration options](UsingBucket.md#bucket-config-options-intro)\.
+In order to list the objects in a versioning\-enabled bucket, you need the `ListBucketVersions` permission\.

 ## Using the S3 console<a name="view-object-versions"></a>